 My very first tip is to use what you already own.
 Simply rearranging your main décor areas can really freshen things up for a new season.
 Candles, mirrors, baskets, and lanterns are great classic pieces that you can move from room to room fairly easy.
 You never know what fun combination you may come up with by just trying things here and there.

-Tip #2 is to be creative.
+The second tip is to be creative.
 Burlap has become a classic fall staple.
 You can grab a yard from your local store for just a few dollars.
 Cutting it into triangles and using some craft paint to paint letters is a great way to make your own fall banner.

-Tip #7 mix it up!
+Mix it up!
 I love a blank slate when it comes to pulling my boxes of décor out each fall.
 I’m never one to put something in the same place year after year and really that’s the fun of it all.
 Be as creative as you would like and it will all feel brand new each year.

-I hope these few frugal tips help or encourage you in a time when your budget may not agree with your eyes.
+I hope these few frugal fall decor tips help or encourage you in a time when your budget may not agree with your eyes.
 Have you found any steals this year?
 Let us know what you found and how you incorporated it into your home this year.